milanaleksic/cv/README.md

 # CV

 This is a Markdown version of my CV.
 I got tired of updating a Google Docs / Word document.
+Any change triggers deployment into https://aleksic.dev website without any red tape.

 What it does: